In southwestern Malawi, the Majete Wildlife Reserve is a protected area for key species to thrive – but it hasn't always been that way.

 For young visitors to the clinic that day, the rangers were a welcomed surprise.
 The rangers were very accommodating to the children and answered the many questions they had.

-Veterinary care does far more than treat injuries and disease, it prevents ecosystems being disrupted, diseases being introduced and stops habitats becoming overwhelmed and overpopulated.
+Did you know?
+Veterinary care does far more than treat injuries and disease, it prevents ecosystems from being disrupted, diseases being introduced, and stops habitats from becoming overwhelmed and overpopulated.